1. Incorporate your child’s interests or favorite toys to make activities fun and engaging.

 4. Minimize distractions like background noise to help your child focus on tasks.

-Following the cognitive developmental milestones proposed by the American Academy of Pediatrics, here are some practical ideas to help your daughter’s developing attention skills:
+Following the cognitive developmental milestones proposed by the American Academy of Pediatrics, here are some practical ideas to help your child develop their attention skills:

 - Don’t expect attention beyond your child’s developmental stage.
 Kids around 3 and 4 years old have an average of 10-12 minutes attention spans.

-• Give praise for your child’s efforts and progress.
+- Give praise for your child’s efforts and progress.

-• Avoid overstimulating her.
+- Avoid overstimulating them.

 - Try working together in building with blocks.

-• Have your child help you with simple tasks when cooking or baking.
+- Have your child help you with simple tasks when cooking or baking.

-• Set musical or visual reminders of routines.
+- Set musical or visual reminders of routines.

-• Give her your full attention.
+- Give them your full attention.